-The entire stream and its tributaries are Class B waters designated as cold water fish habitat pursuant to the Vermont Water Quality Standards.
-The land use breakdown of the watershed draining to the impaired reach is 26% developed lands, 33% agricultural or open lands and 41% forested.
+The entire stream portion and its tributaries within the impaired reach are Class B waters designated as cold water fish habitat pursuant to the Vermont Water Quality Standards.
+The total watershed area of the impaired section is approximately 4,580 acres.
+The land use breakdown of the watershed draining to the impaired reach is 39% developed lands, 18% agricultural or open lands and 43% forested or wetlands.